craftcms/cms/docs/element-queries.md

 ### `nth()`

 Returns the `n`th matching element, or `null` if there isn’t one.
 Note that `n` is 0-indexed, so `nth(0)` will give you the first element, `nth(1)` will give you the second, etc.

-> {note} If the `asArray` param was set to `true`, then the element will be represented as a raw array, rather than an element object.

 #### PHP